Software-Essentials/Avalanche/README.md

 The NodeJS framework for creating APIs, Web platforms, App services, or fullstack solutions!
 No more structuring your Node projects over and over again.

-***IMPORTANT NOTE: THE CODE FOR THIS REPOSITORY WILL BE UPLOADED WITHIN A FEW DAYS.
-IT IS NOT AVAILABLE YET!***

 # Getting started

 A step by step guide how to get a development environment up and running